mawyss/scion/doc/protocols/scion-header.rst

     \text{AllowedTraffic(x, y)} &= \text{(1, 0, 0)}
     \end{align}

-And similarly to only allow EPIC traffic (version 0 and version 1):
+And similarly to only allow EPIC traffic (EPIC-HP and EPIC-SAPV):

 .. math::
     \begin{align}